 Fusees are a short, stick-like flare device used extensively in forestry fire applications.
 Fusees offer the advantage of being self-contained, paring a small fuel supply with an ignition source.
 A fusee provides a quick, light-weight, temporary source of ignition that is easily carried.
+Fusees can be fitted into a piece of PVC pipe as a holder.

 Fusees will continue to burn until extinguished or the internal fuel supply is exhausted (about 10 minutes).
 Fusees are extinguished by pushing the burning tip into the soil.
 They cannot be relit once they are extinguished.
-Unless a handle is used, a fusee is not practicable for lighting long stretches of fire line as they are relatively short and a continual bending stance would be required to light grass.